This is an excerpt from the Live Well in Alabama FY19 Annual Report.

-SNAP-Ed facilitated local and state policy changes, systems changes, environmental improvements, and promotional efforts to make it easier for individuals with limited resources to choose healthy foods, healthy beverages, and physically active lifestyles.
+SNAP-Ed facilitated local and state policy changes, systems changes, environmental improvements and promotional efforts to make it easier for individuals with limited resources to choose healthy foods, healthy beverages and physically active lifestyles.
 SNAP-Ed efforts in Alabama continue to grow and overlap.
 The pockets of healthy change will eventually cover the state leading to a culture shift.

 Total number of improvements:

-- 53 improvements in 27 gardens in 20 counties reaching more than 4,000 residents
+- 47 improvements in 33 gardens in 17 counties reaching 7,100 residents

-Parks and Trails
+Parks and Recreation

 - Systems changes improved buying practices to increase inventory of healthy foods and beverages.